 Anyone who is up to date with The Rings of Power will know that the name Largo Brandyfoot is pretty ironic.
 After all, it was his injured foot that put his whole family of Harfoot’s in jeopardy.
 Nevertheless, Largo isn’t the kind of Harfoot to take “no” for an answer, and he proves to his whole family that he has what it takes to be their patriarch and to keep them all safe.

 We wouldn’t be surprised if you were a little distracted by this character, though.
 That’s because actor Dylan Smith is extremely famous and therefore extremely recognizable.
 Over the course of his impressive acting career he’s appeared in major movies like The Mummy, Maze Runner: The Death Cure, and Murder on the Orient Express.

-Bridie Sisson as TBC
+Bridie Sisson as The Dweller

 Joseph Mawle as Adar

 Even in Middle Earth, there’s a power ladder to climb.
 Every being and creature in this land has a master and a leader, and it’s no secret that Adar is the leader of the Orcs.
 But Adar isn’t exactly one of them.
 He was one of the first Elves to be captured, tortured, and brainwashed by Morgoth.
 He then made it his mission to destroy the Southlands, a move that had disastrous consequences.

 Joseph Mawle was almost unrecognizable in the show, but his other roles have seen this actor front and center of the action.
 In fact, the English actor has taken on major roles in shows like Ripper Street, and Sense8.
 But he’s best known for becoming the character of Benjen Stark in the hugely popular HBO show, Game of Thrones.
 So, he’s gone from one major fantasy franchise to another.